 ‘No. After.
 You’ve had one coffee already on the train, remember?’

-Rita looked faintly rebellious, but Susan grabbed her arm and dragged her forwards.
+Rita looked faintly rebellious, but Harriet grabbed her arm and dragged her forwards.
 They reached the front and the view opened up, showing wide expanses of sea and sky.
 It was a shock after London, where the eyeline was always interrupted by buildings.
-They both stopped and simply gazed, taken by the simplicity and grandeur of the scene.
+They both stopped and gazed, taken by the simplicity and grandeur of the scene.
 There was a fishing boat moving across the bay in front of them, rising and falling only slightly because the water was calm and there was almost no wind.
 The main sounds were the waves lapping on the shingle, and the gulls drifting overhead and calling to each other.
-The noise of traffic in the streets behind them was muted, and there were none of the incessant sirens that were a feature of London living.
+The noise of traffic in the streets behind them was muted, and there were none of the incessant sirens that were a feature of London life.

 To their left, the pier stretched hundreds of feet out into the water, tempting them to come and walk out to sea.
 It was an elegant if rather bare structure, and Rita complained.
 ‘No amusements!
 No arcades!’